phoenixframework/phoenix_guides/docs/deployment/heroku.md

 Our main goal for this guide is to get a Phoenix application running on Heroku.

+### Limitations

+Heroku is a great platform overall, but for Elixir apps, it comes with a number of limitations you should be aware of.

+- Connections are limited.
+    - Heroku [limits the number of simultaneous connections](https://devcenter.heroku.com/articles/http-routing#request-concurrency) as well as the [duration of each connection](https://devcenter.heroku.com/articles/limits#http-timeouts).
+It is common to use Elixir for real-time apps which need lots of concurrent, persistent connections, and Phoenix is capable of [handling over 2 million connections on a single server](http://www.phoenixframework.org/blog/the-road-to-2-million-websocket-connections).

+- Distributed clustering is not possible.
+    - Heroku [firewalls dynos off from one another](https://devcenter.heroku.com/articles/dynos#networking).
+This means things like [distributed Phoenix channels](https://dockyard.com/blog/2016/01/28/running-elixir-and-phoenix-projects-on-a-cluster-of-nodes) and [distributed tasks](https://elixir-lang.org/getting-started/mix-otp/distributed-tasks-and-configuration.html) will need to rely on something like Redis instead of Elixir's built-in distribution.

+- In-memory state such as those in [Agents](https://elixir-lang.org/getting-started/mix-otp/agent.html), [GenServers](https://elixir-lang.org/getting-started/mix-otp/genserver.html), and [ETS](https://elixir-lang.org/getting-started/mix-otp/ets.html) will be lost every 24 hours.
+    - Heroku [restarts dynos](https://devcenter.heroku.com/articles/dynos#restarting) every 24 hours regardless of whether the node is healthy.

+- [Remote shells](https://hexdocs.pm/iex/IEx.html#module-remote-shells) and remote observer are not possible.
+    - Heroku does not allow SSH access to your dynos so you can not inspect, debug, or trace your production nodes using things like [the built-in Observer](https://elixir-lang.org/getting-started/mix-otp/supervisor-and-application.html#observer).

+- Hot upgrades are not possible.
+    - Heroku deployments always replace dynos so websocket connections, running processes, etc will be lost on every deploy.

+If you're looking for a platform without these limitations, [Gigalixir](https://www.gigalixir.com/) is an Elixir-only PaaS, very similar to Heroku, designed to solve these problems.

 ## Steps

 Let's separate this process into a few steps so we can keep track of where we are.